pusher/docs/channels/server-api/excluding-event-recipients.md

 });
 ```

 Once the `socket_id` has been accessed it can be used when triggering an event on the server by passing it to the server.
-The following examples shows how this can be done and uses the <a href="http://api.jquery.com/jQuery.ajax/"> jQuery <inlinecode>ajax</inlinecode> </a> function.
+The following examples shows how this can be done and uses the <a href="http://api.jquery.com/jQuery.ajax/">jQuery<inlinecode>ajax</inlinecode> </a> function.

 ```js
 var pusher = new Pusher('APP_KEY'); var socketId = null; pusher.connection.bind('connected', function() { socketId = pusher.connection.socket_id; jQuery.ajax({ url: "/trigger_event", type: "post", data: { id: 'some_id', updated_value: 'some_value', socket_id: socketId // pass socket_id parameter to be used by server } }); });